Will Social Security Run Out? What Does a Shortfall in 2033 Really Mean?

 The investments that the Social Security fund makes — mostly U.S. bonds — will lose their yield as the Federal Reserve keeps interest rates low for possibly years to come in order to prop up the economy.

-Social Security Disability: More people are filing for Social Security disability — causing additional financial outlay by the program.
+Social Security Disability: During the pandemic, more people have filed for Social Security disability — causing additional financial outlay by the program.